adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 ---
-summary: Learn how AdonisJS builds your Typescript application in both development and production both.
+summary: Learn how AdonisJS builds your TypeScript application in both development and production both.
 ---

-One of the framework's goals is to provide first-class support for Typescript.
+One of the framework's goals is to provide first-class support for TypeScript.
 This goes beyond the static types and IntelliSense you can enjoy while writing the code.

 **We also ensure that you never have to install any additional build tools to compile your code during development or for production.**

 :::note
-This guide assumes that you have some knowledge about Typescript and the build tools ecosystem.
+This guide assumes that you have some knowledge about TypeScript and the build tools ecosystem.
 :::

 ## Common bundling approaches
-Following are some of the common approaches for developing a Node.js application with Typescript.
+Following are some of the common approaches for developing a Node.js application with TypeScript.

 ### Using tsc
-The simplest way to compile your Typescript code to JavaScript is using the official `tsc` command line.
+The simplest way to compile your TypeScript code to JavaScript is using the official `tsc` command line.

 - During development, you can compile your code in the watch mode using the `tsc --watch` command.
 - Next, you may grab `nodemon` to watch the compiled output (JavaScript code) and restart the HTTP server on every change.
 By this time, you have two watchers running.
-- Also, you may have to write [custom scripts to copy static files](https://github.com/microsoft/TypeScript/issues/30835) like **templates** to the build folder so that your runtime Javascript code can find and reference it.
+- Also, you may have to write [custom scripts to copy static files](https://github.com/microsoft/TypeScript/issues/30835) like **templates** to the build folder so that your runtime JavaScript code can find and reference it.

 ---